To find the Sorting Form, click on the "Sort Me!" tab at the top of the page.

 5. If your form is:

 - Accepted: Congratulations!
-You should now go post in the Sorting Ceremony topic in the New Member resources forum.
+You should now go post in the Sorting Ceremony topic in the Questions and Assistance forum.
 This is very important.
 This post is where you'll go to find out what the Sorting Hat had to say about you.
 Don't skip this step!

 - Rejected: Don't worry, you can still be sorted.
 Be sure to read the reasons for the rejection carefully, then edit your form (just click on the Get Sorted! link again) to fix the problem.
 Once you've done that, you can send the form in again.